msa-school/lab-shop-eventuate/README.md

 ```

-- As stated in "application.yaml", Eventuate Tram uses the configuration to connect to the database and for sending message and the Eventuate CDC pick up the message from the db log and send events to the kafka:
+- As stated in "application.yaml", Eventuate Tram uses the configuration to connect to the database and store messages to the table "message" and the Eventuate CDC pick up the message from the db log and send events to the kafka:
 ```
 spring:
   profiles: default